faithanalog/faithanalog.github.io/_posts/2014-11-06-z80-assembly-binary-coded-decimal.md

 ## Conversion to BCD

 This routine converts a little endian value to a little endian BCD value.
+It's written for [brass](http://benryves.com/bin/brass/), a z80 assembler created by Ben Ryves.

 ```z80
 ;Converts a 24 bit unsigned int pointed to by HL to BCD